kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 }
 ```

 Cluster API uses this list to determine the status of the machine pool and to know when replicas have been deleted, at which point the Node will be deleted.
+Therefore, the list MUST be kept up to date.

 ### InfraMachinePool: initialization completed

 Each provider MUST indicate when then the InfraMachinePool has been completely provisioned.

-Currently this is done by setting `staus.ready` to **true**.
-The value retuned here is stored in the MachinePool's `status.infraStructureReady` field.
+Currently this is done by setting `status.ready` to **true**.
+The value returned here is stored in the MachinePool's `status.infraStructureReady` field.

 Additionally providers should set `initialization.provisioned` to **true**.
 This value isn't currently used by core CAPI for MachinePools.
 However, MachinePools will start to use this instead and `status.ready` will be deprecated.
 By setting both these fields it will make the future migration easier.